alfredomartinezjr/wosostats/resources/definitions.md

 **Loose balls claimed by the goalkeeper** - `gk.loose.balls.won`, `gklbw`

-When a goalkeeper successfully claims a loose ball.
+When a goalkeeper successfully claims a loose ball and wins possession with her hands.

 **Loose balls lost by the goalkeeper** - `gk.loose.balls.lost`, `gklbl`